AlexanderWillner/dictcc4osx/README.md

 ## Preface

-This is an updated version of the "input2xml.py dict.cc to Apple Dictionary Plugin Script" by Philipp Brauner/Lipflip 2008 (lipflip@lipflip.org), licensed under the GLP
+This is an updated version of the "input2xml.py dict.cc to Apple Dictionary Plugin Script" by Philipp Brauner/Lipflip 2008 (lipflip@lipflip.org), licensed under the GPL.

 ## Requirements
 1. Download and Install "Xcode" from the AppStore or https://developer.apple.com/downloads